internet4000/find/readme.md

-Alternatively, this project can come with a graphical user interface to explore all available engines, as well as your custom engines (see if you access the settings page in your instance).
+Alternatively, this project can come with a graphical user interface to explore all available engines, as well as your custom engines (see if you can access the settings page in your instance).

 #### ! search

+These engines are stored under this `!` symbol, because they provide search results, from your query.

 - !a - amazon.com
 - !c - contacts.google.com